shuyelin06/Obsidian-Notes/content/Classes/MATH410/MATH410Working.md

 \end{align*}
 $$

+Sequences can really be anything we want - they don't necessarily have to follow a pattern.

 > [!Example]+ Example: Fibonacci Sequence
 > An example of a sequence is the **Fibonacci Sequence**, defined as $a_n = a_{n-1} + a_{n-2}$.
 > $$
 > 1,1,2,3,5,8,\dots
 > $$

+## Properties of Sequences
+### Convergence of Sequences
 Given a sequence $a_n$, we say that the $a_n \to a$ as $n \to \infty$, alternatively denoted as $\lim_{n\to\infty} a_n = a$, if
 $$
 \forall \epsilon > 0, \exists N \in \mathbb{N} : \forall n \ge N, (|a_n - a| < \epsilon)